mesqueeb/vuex-easy-access/README.md

 // you don't need that last pokemon anymore: store.commit('POP_POKEMON')
-// you change your first pokemon for a new one store.commit('SPLICE_POKEMON', 0, 1, newPokemon)
+// you change your first pokemon for a new one store.commit('SPLICE_POKEMON', [0, 1, newPokemon])
 ```

 All these mutations are set up for you, automatically.
 You only need to write your state.
+Please note that the second parameter of 'splice' has to be an array with the 3 arguments just like the regular splice method.

 ## 3. Advanced configuration